 Actions

-You can only manipulate objects in Objects mode.
+You can only manipulate objects in the Objects mode.

-Move an object
+Move an object.

-Duplicate an object Alt &
+Duplicate an object.
+Alt &

-Duplicate an object several times Alt
+Duplicate an object several times.
+Alt

 Redefine the anchor point of an object D &

-2D View shortcuts - Working with Lights
+2D Shortcuts - Working with Lights

-Actions Combination and Key Strokes Inspectors: Shaders, Lights, Perspectives, Parallel Views, Panoramas, VR Objects, Animations.
+Actions Combination and Key Strokes Inspectors: Shaders, Lights, Perspectives, Parallel views, Panoramas, VR Objects, Animations.
 Graphically move the source, the target and the bisector, modify the light cone and the lighting distances.
-Duplicate a light Alt & Duplicate a light several times to increase or decrease the number of copies.
+Duplicate a light.
+Alt & Duplicate a light several times.
+Alt 11 & & & & & & & & & & & & & & & & & &